jxmot/zipremote/README.md

 * **Download server log files**: This is my primary use for this application.
 I maintain about a dozen servers and I review the logs periodically.
 I needed *something* to make that task easier and quicker.
 * **Backup websites**: This application can *recursively* zip files from a starting location.
-* **Distribute Content or Files**: This application can help with the upload and unzip of website files.
+* **Distribute Content or Files**: This application can help with the upload and unzip of website or server files.

 ### Advantages

 Typically I would use an SSH client with SFTP capabilities with a "file explorer" window.
 But logging in, navigating to the correct folders, downloading the files, and doing that for a dozen sites is tedious and time consuming.

-The advantage here is that with a simple PHP script (*see* `client/test_zipremote.php`) the files can be downloaded (*somewhat securely too*) from all the servers in just a couple of minutes or less.
+The advantage here is that with a simple PHP script (*see* `client/test_getZipFile.php`) the files can be downloaded (*somewhat securely too*) from all the servers in just a couple of minutes or less.

 ## Features

 There are two parts in this application.
 The primary part is the **Site** side.
 It is intended to be installed on an internet accessible server running Apache 2 and PHP V7+.

-The second part is the **Client** side and the code provided is more of a demonstration of how to use the API.
+The second part is the **Client** side and the code provided is more of a demonstration of how to use ZipRemote.

 ### Configurable